ctcl-bregis/ctclsite-rust/README.md

-# ctclsite-v3
+# ctclsite-rust

-Version 3.0 (and higher) of the [CrazyblocksTechnologies Computer Laboratories website](crazyblockstech.com) is going to be written in the Rust programming language instead of Python.
+This is the upcoming Rust version of the [CrazyblocksTechnologies Computer Laboratories website](crazyblockstech.com) planned to replace the current Python-based version.